henrygermany/justanothercss/Readme.md

 This project is heavily inspired by Tania Rascia and her beautiful [Primitive UI toolkit](https://taniarascia.github.io/primitive).
 I learned from her
 (and her awesome [blog](https://taniarascia.com)) to learn in public, so here I am.

 I encourage everyone to check her out.
-If you're interested in modern web development, her blog is really worth youre time.
+If you're interested in modern web development, her blog is really worth your time.

 ## Licsense